Kim Jong-Un’s Lavish Travels: Inside the Supreme Leader’s Armored Train

-When discerning the movements of North Korea’s enigmatic leader, Kim Jong-un, Western spies often turn their eyes to a peculiar and distinctive vehicle – his dark green train.
-Unlike many world leaders who opt for private planes, Kim Jong-un prefers the old-world charm of his armoured train.
+When discerning the movements of North Korea’s enigmatic leader Kim Jong-un, Western spies often turn their eyes to a peculiar and distinctive vehicle – his dark green train.
+Unlike many world leaders who opt for private planes, Kim Jong-un prefers the old-world charm of his armored train.
 This preference has raised eyebrows and heightened intrigue among international observers.

 Luxury on Rails